-In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor which share common morphological and/or physiological characteristics.
+In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor with common morphological and physiological characteristics.
 In cannabis, there is an unofficial distinction.

 A cannabis strain can be defined as a group of plants created asexually through clonal propagation.
-This is the most common form of plant production in the marijuana industry.
-Clones, by definition, are nearly identical genetically with the exception of the random mutations during plant cell division in the development of the “mother plant” (the plant from which a population of clones is generated).
+This is the most common form of plant production in the cannabis industry.
+Clones, by definition, are nearly identical genetically except for random mutations during plant cell division in the development of the “mother plant” (the plant from which a population of clones is generated).
 Mutations are almost always deleterious.
-A single mother plant creates a finite number of progeny so the maintenance of a strain requires cloning from the progeny of the original mother.
-Mutations accumulate with each successive generation so that, eventually, clone quality (e.g. cannabinoid profile.) deteriorates to the point that the strain is abandoned.
-Some may refer to this mutational load as genetic drift but this is a misnomer.
+A mother plant creates a finite number of progeny, so the maintenance of a strain requires cloning from the progeny of the original mother.
+Mutations accumulate with each successive generation so that, eventually, clone quality (e.g., cannabinoid profile.) deteriorates to the point that the strain is abandoned.
+Some may refer to this mutational load as genetic drift, but this is a misnomer.

-A cannabis variety (or cultivar) can be defined as a group of plants created sexually through propagation of seed.
-The seed of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
-Mutations undoubtedly occur during sexual reproduction but they only impact a single individual which can be removed from the population by the breeder.
+A cannabis variety (or cultivar) can be defined as a group of plants created sexually through seed propagation.
+The seeds of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
+Mutations undoubtedly occur during sexual reproduction, but they only impact a single individual, which the breeder can remove from the population.
 As soon as an individual carrying a mutation is used as a mother plant, all derived progeny will inherit the mutation.